OpenShot

 OpenShot is a fascinating case study in open-source longevity.
 It combines a Python-based interface (PyQt5) with a high-performance C++ video editing library (libopenshot), offering a unique blend of scriptability and raw power.

 Founded in August 2008 by Jonathan Thomas, OpenShot began as a Linux-only project to fill the gap left by Windows Movie Maker.
 A successful Kickstarter campaign in 2013 funded the complete rewrite of the engine (version 2.0), enabling cross-platform support for macOS and Windows.
 Since then, it has maintained a steady release cadence.
-The release of version 3.0 in 2023 and 3.4 in late 2025 marked significant milestones in stability, high-DPI support, and the introduction of more professional video effects.
+The release of version 3.0 in 2023, 3.4 in late 2025, and 3.5.1 in April 2026 marked significant milestones in stability, high-DPI support, faster performance, and the introduction of more professional video effects.

 OpenShot is built on a split architecture: the interface is written in Python (using Qt for GUI), which makes it flexible and easy to modify, while the heavy lifting is done by 'libopenshot', a C++ library powered by FFmpeg.
 Audio is handled by the JUCE library.
 This separation allows for a powerful Python API, letting users script complex edits or batch-process videos programmatically—a feature rarely found in consumer video editors.